Fairford: Air Tattoo

 For three days every year RAF Fairford hosts one of the world's largest military air shows – the Royal International Air Tattoo.
 The event usually takes place in July and brings a boost to the economy of the town and surrounding areas.
+The 2003 show was recognised as the largest military airshow ever, with an attendance of 535 aircraft.

 Ploughing Championship

 The Fairford, Faringdon, Filkins and Burford Championship and Country Show held every year since 1948.

 Steam Rally

 The Ernest Cook Trust used to host the annual Fairford Steam Rally and Show.
 The Show closed in 2015 after running for 46 years.

 Education

-The town's secondary school is Farmor's School, an 11-18 co-educational academy.
-The school was judged to be of outstanding standard, having achieved Grade 1 in its Ofsted inspection in 2010.
-After becoming an academy it achieved lower grades from the board over the years: "Good", "Requires Improvement" and "Good" again in 2013, 2017 and 2021 respectively.
+The town has a primary and secondary school, Fairford Primary and Farmor's School, respectively.
+Farmor's School is an 11-18 co-educational academy.

-There is also a primary school (Fairford Primary), and a playgroup.
-Coln House School was a 9-16, residential/day, state special school.
+Coln House School was a 9-16, residential/day state special school.
 After being put into special measures following a 2016 Ofsted report, the school closed in March 2017.
 The building was originally built in 1822 by Alexander Iles as a private asylum called 'The Retreat', which closed in 1944 before becoming a school in 1949.